Angelo8828/laravel-module-maker/README.md

 ## Installation

 1. In your Laravel project directory, type `composer require angelo8828/laravel-module-maker` to include and install the package.
-2. After the installation, type `php artisan make-module:install`
+2. After the installation, type `php artisan make-module:install` to get the configuration file.
+The configuration file (`module_maker.php`) will be placed inside the `config` directory of your project.

 ## Usage
 To create a CRUD module, type `php artisan make:module <name of module>`